sammyred22/phpflickr/trunk/phpFlickr/README.txt

 several different methods for easier use in a web application.
 Thanks for your interest in this project!

-    Please submit all problems or questions to the Help Forum on my project page: http://sourceforge.net/forum/forum.php?forum_id=469652
+    Please email me or submit all problems or questions to the Help Forum on my project page:
+        http://sourceforge.net/forum/forum.php?forum_id=469652